How immigration consultants are using AI to handle client intake and case tracking

 Tools being used

-Consultants in Metro Vancouver are using a mix of:
+Consultants are using a mix of:

 - Chatbot platforms (Voiceflow, Tidio) for website intake